jamestiotio/solvent/README.md

 - [Git](https://git-scm.com/)
 - [Git LFS](https://git-lfs.github.com/)

+If you are on MacOS and Linux, you would also need to install [Rust](https://www.rust-lang.org/tools/install).
+This is because the `transformers` Python library uses the `tokenizers` library's wheel built in Rust.

 Additionally, you would also need to have a [Hugging Face](https://huggingface.co/) account to download the pre-trained Stable Diffusion model checkpoint weights.
 You would need to agree to the Terms and Conditions stipulated by the CreativeML Open RAIL-M License [here](https://huggingface.co/CompVis/stable-diffusion-v1-4) before you are able to download their pre-trained model weights.

 Optionally, you might want to create a [GitHub](https://github.com/) account as well to raise issues or pull requests to this repository.